 Thankfully, neuroplasticity has no time limit.
 Historically, some doctors believed that recovery time after a stroke was limited, but studies have now found that just 2-12 weeks of physiotherapy can create long-lasting improvements in people who experienced strokes many years ago., This includes improving walking speed and distance, or better coordination in an affected hand.
 This means that even if you suffered your stroke years earlier, physiotherapy is a viable and recommended therapy for you to explore.

 Currently, the recommendations for preventing a second stroke, and reducing stroke complications, include at least 30 minutes of daily aerobic exercise, but it can be very difficult for a person who has suffered a stroke to reap the benefits from aerobic exercise as they don’t often have sufficient muscle strength to raise their heart rate, and loss of balance and coordination can also make exercising difficult.
 This means that regaining strength and endurance for exercise becomes a key factor that physiotherapists focus on.

 We also work on helping you achieve the independence to do every day tasks that are important and enjoyable for you.
 Beyond the early stages of physiotherapy, which may concentrate on basics such sitting up from a lying position, guiding the movement of a limb, and practising standing, your individual goals may include getting dressed, showering, preparing meals and going for walks, as well as attending work, participating in sports or leisure activities, or driving a car.
 In relearning these tasks, researchers have found five key principles that physiotherapists use to successfully increase the potential for neuroplasticity and recovery after a stroke.
-These include:

 - Use it or lose it: Studies show that the brain can regain control of an area that was previously lost, which means it’s important to use your affected arm and leg, and do tasks that involve both hands and legs.